Large-scale behaviour of local and entanglement entropy of the free Fermi gas at any temperature: Physical meanings of the asymptotic coefficients and their dependence on temperature.

-Now we turn to the other asymptotic coefficient, called $\eta(T,\partial\Omega)$.
-It is non-negative and shows up in \eqref{S asympt} and \eqref{H asympt}.
-On the one hand, it is the thermal entropy on the boundary surface $\partial\Omega$ and determines the leading finite-size correction to the infinite-volume entropy (density).
-On the other hand, $\eta(T,\partial\Omega)L^{d-1}$ is one half of the EE to leading order in $L$.
-As a consequence, Eqs.~\eqref{S asympt} and \eqref{H asympt} together show that the EE of the free Fermi gas at temperature $T>0$ displays a large-scale behavior in agreement with a strict ``area law'': although the two subregions $L\Omega$ and its complement $\mathbb R^d\setminus L\Omega$ carry (contrary to the case $T=0$) extremely different local entropies (namely $S(T,L\Omega)<\infty$ and $S(T,\mathbb R^d\setminus L\Omega)=\infty$), the entropy on their common boundary $\partial(L\Omega)$ is the same and proportional to $L^{d-1}$ as $L\to\infty$.
-Roughly phrased, the logarithmic correction $\ln(L)$ present \cite{LSS1,GiKl} in the ground-state EE scaling disappears when the temperature is raised from $T=0$ to $T>0$, because the Fermi surface ``grows soft''.
-We stress that the coefficient $\eta(T,\partial\Omega)\geq 0$ does not depend on the choice of a condition imposed on the domain of the Hamiltonian at the boundary $\partial\Omega$.
-This is because we work from the outset in the infinitely extended position space $\mathbb R^d$ and view all operators to act self-adjointly on the associated one-particle Hilbert space $\text{L}^2(\mathbb R^d)$ of square-integrable functions $\psi:\mathbb R^d\to\mathbb C, q\mapsto \psi(q)$.
+Returning to the expansions \eqref{S asympt} and \eqref{H asympt}, we note that the other asymptotic coefficient, $\eta(T,\partial\Omega)$, is also positive.
+On the one hand, it represents the thermal entropy on the boundary surface $\partial\Omega$ and determines the first-order finite-size correction to the infinite-volume entropy (density).
+On the other hand, $\eta(T,\partial\Omega)L^{d-1}$ is half the thermal EE to leading order in $L$.
+Consequently, Eq.~\eqref{S asympt} shows that the local entropy at $T>0$ displays a leading large-scale behaviour in agreement with a ``volume law'' as it should be.
+In contrast, Eqs.~\eqref{S asympt} and \eqref{H asympt} show that the EE at $T>0$ obeys a strict ``area law'': although the two subregions $L\Omega$ and its complement $\mathbb R^d\setminus L\Omega$ carry (contrary to the case $T=0$) extremely different local entropies (namely $S(T,L\Omega)<\infty$ and $S(T,\mathbb R^d\setminus L\Omega)=\infty$), on their common boundary $\partial(L\Omega)$, or interface, the entropies are equal and proportional to $L^{d-1}$ as $L\to\infty$.
+Roughly phrased, the logarithmic enhancement $\ln(L)$ present \cite{LSS1,GiKl} in the large-scale behaviour of the ground-state EE, see \eqref{1} and \eqref{0EE} below, disappears when the temperature is raised from $T=0$ to $T>0$ because the Fermi surface ``grows soft''.
+Incidentally, we note that $\eta(T,\partial\Omega)$ does not depend on the choice of a condition imposed on the domain of the (quantum) Hamiltonian at the boundary $\partial\Omega$, because we work from the outset in the infinitely extended position space $\mathbb R^d$ and view all operators to act \emph{self-adjointly} on the associated one-particle Hilbert space $\text{L}^2(\mathbb R^d)$ of square-integrable functions $\psi:\mathbb R^d\to\mathbb C, q\mapsto \psi(q)$.

-The coefficient $\eta(T,\partial\Omega)$ turns out to be given by a rather complicated expression, see \eqref{u_alpha}--\eqref{def:eta} below (with $\alpha=1$).
-It can be derived from Refs.~\cite{WidomLNM,*Wid80,*Wid82} and \cite{R} with additional work \cite{Sob2015,*LSS3}.
-To the best of our knowledge, this coefficient has not been written down before in the present context.
-Interestingly, under mild assumptions additional to those mentioned in the theorem below (see \cite{Sob2015,*LSS3}) the coefficient $\eta(T,\partial\Omega)$ displays a logarithmic singularity in the zero-temperature limit and takes, for fixed $\mu>0$, the simple form